Jakobo/jakobo.github.com/_posts/2012-09-26-evernote_blogging.md

 Advanced "Features"
 -------------------
-If you're really feeling ambitious, the search paramter from the post list can be combined with overloaded title information to create unique situations such as tagging or permalinks.
+If you're really feeling ambitious, the search parameter from the post list can be combined with overloaded title information to create unique situations such as tagging or permalinks.
 For the felocity.com site, the note's title was overloaded into the format of "Title | permalink_title | publish/date/here" which could then hold additional metadata about the post.
 You can also get crafty with the tag and category data.
 One annoying quirk about the RSS data is the pubDate field references the date of update, not the date of creation.
 In fact, the creation date is completely absent from the data.
 While that can be worked around, it is still a bit quirky.

 If you're thinking of rolling something similar yourself, have a look at the [PostModel](https://github.com/Jakobo/felocity-exp/blob/master/src/models/posts.coffee) which powers the posts on the node.js version of felocity.com.